Women's Vote Centenary Grant SchemeClient: Government Equalities Office | Sectors: Public Sector Reform

 • 220 Small Grants totalling over £340,000 ranging from £300 through to £2,000

-The Large Grants projects, whilst also celebrating the centenary millstone, have increased young people’s knowledge of UK democracy and aspire to help achieve gender parity in local and national politics by 2028.
+The Large Grants projects, whilst also celebrating the centenary milestone, increased young people’s knowledge of UK democracy and helped work towards gender parity in local and national politics by 2028.